elliotwoods/ofxTSP/readme.md

 	};
 ```

-Then apply an `ofxTSP::Solver` using the function:
+Then apply a `ofxTSP::Solver` using the function:

 ```c++